mojzu/sso/docs/manual/01_introduction.md

 - User login returns access and refresh tokens.
 - User key for service of `Token` type is required.

+### Request Authentication

+Request authentication methods.
+Services use these endpoints to determine whether a user request is permitted.

 #### Key

 Request authentication using an API key distributed by the service.